Rinnai: History

+Formation and early years (1920–1970)

 Formally known as Rinnai & Co., the company was co-founded by Kanekichi Hayashi and Hidejiro Naito.
 The origin of the business started in November 1918, stemming from Hidejiro’s inspiration from the blue flames emitted from an imported oil-burning imagawayaki cooking stove.
 Using the particular stove as a model, Hidejiro subsequently developed a petroleum-fuelled stove.

 In 1920, Hidejiro left his job at Nagoya Gas (currently Toho Gas Co., Ltd.) and established Rinnai & Co. together with Kanekichi, a childhood friend who lived in the same dormitory.
 The company name was coined from characters in the two founder's last names – “Rin” (it’s another way of reading “Hayashi“) and “Nai” (from “Naito“).
 In 1971, Rinnai & Co. changed their name to Rinnai Corporation.

 Rinnai began with manufacturing and selling gas appliances such as gas table top stoves, gas ovens and gas water heaters.
 From 1938 to 1946, the company paused their gas appliances production to manufacture aircraft parts for the army for war effort.
 The production resumed in 1946 after the head office factory was rebuilt.

 By the 1950s, Rinnai changed to a limited company and opened up their Tokyo office.
 From then onwards, Rinnai expanded rapidly by opening up more subsidiaries and factories around the country and increasing the business line-up to produce more gas-related appliances.
 Today, Rinnai has 15 domestic subsidiaries and manufacturing companies in Japan.

-Global Expansion
+Global expansion (1971–present)

 In the 1970's, Rinnai established 10 new subsidiaries across countries such as Australia (1971), Malaysia (1973), Korea (1974), North America (1974), New Zealand (1975), Brazil (1975) and the United Kingdom (1976).

 As of 2018, Rinnai has over 20 overseas subsidiaries and manufacturing companies in more countries such as Canada, China, Hong Kong, Indonesia, Italy, Singapore, Taiwan, Thailand and Vietnam.

-As of 2022, Rinnai has a state of the art manufacturing facility in Griffin, GA.
+As of 2022, Rinnai has a state of the art manufacturing facility in Griffin, Georgia.